rsdoiel/antenna/planet.md

 date: 2025-06-25, from: United Nations, Top Stories

-When Sila, a young woman from Idlib in Syria, was three-years-old, she woke up to missiles falling around her, forcing her and her family to flee their home.&nbsp;&nbsp;
+When Sila, a young woman from Idlib in Syria, was three years old, she woke up to missiles falling around her, forcing her and her family to flee their home.&nbsp;&nbsp;

 <br>